 2. Remove The Mold

-To do this, fill a spray bottle with vinegar and spray the areas where mold grew.
+To do this, fill a spray bottle with vinegar and spray the affected areas.
 Ensure to cover the entire area with vinegar.
 You can also use bleach or household fungicide.
-Don’t use too much vinegar or mold-removing products as it has a strong odor.

 Also, if you are working on a porous material like drywall, wood, and the likes, don’t spray the vinegar on the item.
-This is because these materials will easily suck the vinegar and in large quantities, the vinegar can damage wood, plaster, or drywall.
+This is because these materials will easily suck the vinegar.
+In large quantities, the vinegar can damage wood, plaster, or drywall.
 Instead, soak a rag in vinegar and use the damp rag to wipe the affected surface.

 5. Apply a Few Coats Of Paint

-The best sealants to use are waterproof sealants.
-While the mold-resistant paint primer prevents mold from growing beneath the paint, the sealant will prevent mold from growing on the paint.
-It’s like getting double protection.
+Optionally, you can seal the finish with waterproof sealant.
+While the mold-resistant primer prevents mold from growing beneath the finish, the sealant will prevent water from penetrating the finish.
+It’s like a double protection.

 Can Mold Bleed Through Paint?